VEuPathDB/tool-eda-metric-reporter/README.md

 * EDA user service
 * Prometheus

+Note that the data model and scripts assume a monthly cadence of reports.

 ## Testing Locally
 To test, you need to install the usagemetrics module and run the `run.py` script.
 You also need access to a working VEuPathDB EDA site URL and prometheus instance.

 1. Install usagemetrics: `pip install .`
-2. Run the script: `./bin/run.py <ENV> <EDA_URL> <PROMETHEUS_URL>`
+2. Run the script: `./bin/run.py <ENV> <EDA_URL> <PROMETHEUS_URL> <CALENDAR_MONTH|YYYY-MM>`

 ## Jenkins Configuration
 Our repo contains a Jenkinsfile to enable generating our metric reports automatically on a schedule.

+## Environment Variables